 I wholeheartedly recommend this excellent 4 parts documentary called “Meltdown” from Al Jazeera.
 Part one is below.
-It explains with many details how the top finance lords have deployed their most subtle and vicious art as predators that eventually lead to the 1988 crash.
-No need to be a Nobel Prize economist to understand the systemic outcomes of this giant casino, and how decisions of a few men who where never elected sent millions of others into the streets.
+It explains with many details how the top finance lords have deployed their most subtle and vicious art as predators that eventually lead to the 2008 crash.
+No need to own a Nobel Prize in economy to understand the systemic outcomes of this giant casino, and how decisions of a few men who were never elected sent millions of others in the streets.
 Common sense is enough to get the picture.

 In this first episode, we follow four men who brought down the global economy: a billionaire mortgage-seller who fooled millions; a high-rolling banker with a fatal weakness; a ferocious Wall Street predator; and the power behind the throne during Bush presidency.
 This documentary reminds us some harsh truths: